Moyo.Exchange

 Balancing User Desirability with Business Viability

-In this stage, a primary strategic conflict emerged: the business requires rigorous KYC (Know Your Customer) and AML (Anti-Money Laundering) compliance, but users find ID verification intrusive and frustrating.
+The Strategic Conflict: The business requires rigorous KYC/AML compliance, but users find ID verification intrusive and frustrating.

 Persona A: Mimi (The Sender)